lix-project/lix/src/nix/nix.md

   - Specified with `--expr`/`-E`

 For most commands, if no installable is specified, `.` is assumed.
-That is, Nix will operate on the default flake output attribute of the flake in the current directory.
+That is, Lix will operate on the default flake output attribute of the flake in the current directory.

 ### Flake output attribute